Back to jobs

 • Skilled in making data-driven decisions with a strong analytical mindset

-• Proven ability to succeed in fast-paced environment with rapidly shifting priorities
+• Proven ability to succeed in fast-paced environment with rapidly shifting priorities and ambiguous requirements

 • Effective communicator with the ability to influence and collaborate across departments